pegasd/puppet-cron/README.md

     * 14.04
     * 16.04
     * 18.04
-* `Cron::*` custom types are strict!
+* Custom `Cron::*` time types are a lot stricter than builtin `cron` ones.
+Careful - this may break existing cron jobs you are converting.
 * All cron jobs managed by built-in `cron` type are fair play.
 They won't be purged as long as they're in the catalog.
   But using this module's `cron::job` type does have its advantages.

 ## Development

 I'll be happy to know you're using this for one reason or the other.
 And if you want to contribute - even better.
 Feel free to [submit an issue](https://github.com/pegasd/puppet-cron/issues) / [fire up a PR](https://github.com/pegasd/puppet-cron/pulls) / whatever.